yhbyhb/CarND-MPC-Project/README.md

 v = v + a * latency;

 double cte = polyeval(coeffs, px) - py;
-double epsi = psi - atan(coeffs[1] + 2 * coeffs[2] * px);
+double epsi = psi - atan(coeffs[1] + 2 * coeffs[2] * px + 3 * coeffs[3] * px * px);

 Eigen::VectorXd state(6);
 state << px, py, psi, v, cte, epsi;
 ```
+I measured actual latency which includes computational time for MPC and 100 ms latency of actuator with `std::chrono::steady_clock::now()`.
+Since MPC processing time varies with system specification, I used measured latency for predicting initial state of the vehicle if previous measured latency larger than 100 ms.
 After updating initial state of vehicle state with above codes, the MPC procedure is applied.

 ### Cost Function parameters
 For smooth steering, I tuned the cost function that affects steering.
-In line 74 of `MPC.cpp`, Multiplying that part by 1500 influenced the solver into keeping sequential steering values closer together.
+In line 74 of `MPC.cpp`, Multiplying that part by 5000 influenced the solver into keeping sequential steering values closer together.
+Also, increasing weight for the orientation error as line 62 of `MPC.cpp` helped to keep the car pointing in the direction of the road.

-During the optimizing cost function, I also found, steering needs to minimize for preventing overshooting.
-By multiplying 1000 in line 68 of `MPC.cpp`, I could get more stable trajectories.
+I could get more stable trajectories.

 ## Result
-I achieved about 73 MPH which is much higher than what I achieved with PID controller.
+I achieved about 68 MPH which is much higher than what I achieved with PID controller.
 Here is [youtube link](https://youtu.be/GGtviEpnJlM) of recording two rounds of given track.

 ## References
  - Udacity discussion forum - [How to incorporate latency into the model](https://discussions.udacity.com/t/how-to-incorporate-latency-into-the-model/257391)